About the Sustainable Forestry & African American Land Retention Network

 The USDA’s highest honor, the Abraham Lincoln Award for protecting natural resources in 2016.

-The SFLR Network creates a sustainable system of support for African American forest owners that significantly increases the value of African American-owned forests, land retention, and asset development for Black families in the U.S. South.
+The SFLR Network creates a system of support for African American and rural forest owners that significantly increases the value of forests, land retention, and asset development for rural families in the U.S. South.

 Since our inception, the SFLR Network has improved forest management and forest retention by connecting African American landowners with established networks of local forestry support.
-This includes federal and state government programs, businesses, non-profit conservation, legal, community development, and Black social justice organizations.
+This includes federal and state government programs, businesses, non-profit conservation, legal, community development organizations.

 Our team is committed to advancing the mission of our dynamic network partners.
 We would love to hear from you!
 Whether you have questions, want to get involved, or need more information about our network partners, our team is here to help.